ilhan007/ui5con25-handson/docs/7_Use_ChatLoading.md

 	</body>
 ```

-Now, type a new message, you should see the loading first and then the resonse.
+Now, type a new message, you should see the loading first and then the response.
 This creates a natural pause before the assistant replies, enhancing the realism of the chat.

 <br>